kizirkle/Car-Catalog/README.md

 ## Description

 A small code made to display cars using a Cars API.
 I created this to show my knowledge on fetch requests and front end code.
-Unfortunately, I had significant troubles with getting authorized in this api, so some functionality is missing.
-If I am able to get the API to accept my login, then I will update with full functionality.
+When building this site, I dusted off my knowledge of authorization, creating proxy servers, and caching data.

 ## Table of Contents